Food micro-areas

 Calibration: Keep Brickell food guidance tied to mainland efficiency rather than treating it as a beach replacement.

-Wynwood and Design District are useful when the trip needs personality after the base is already solved.
+Wynwood and Design District are useful when the trip needs personality after the sleep base is already solved.
+Make them one focused block, not the whole weekend.

 • Zak the Baker and Coyo Taco keep the block casual and daytime-friendly.